 Part of the iPhone For Dummies Cheat Sheet

 The Apple iPhone has no physical keyboard or keypad buttons, so you have to use a virtual version of buttons and controls that appear on-screen for the tasks at hand.
-The following figure shows standard options; the list tells you how to maneuver through iPhone's touchscreen icons, buttons, and connections.
+The following figure shows standard options; the list tells you how to maneuver through the iPhone's touchscreen icons, buttons, and connections.

 Flick a finger to scroll through music, pictures, emails, contacts, and more.

 Tap against the screen to open applications, play songs, choose photos, and so on.

 Pinch and unpinch to enlarge web pages and pictures, or make them smaller.
 The actions involve placing your thumb and index finger against the screen.
 Then, keeping the thumb in place, drag your index finger to pinch or unpinch accordingly.

 Swipe the screen from top to bottom to open Notification Center; swipe from bottom to top to close it.